 Thanks to Phillip Rogaway for suggesting to spell "blockcipher" as a single word (it saved typing a hyphen more than 20 times) and for various suggestions and comments on an early draft of this manuscript.
 Thanks as well to several Eurocrypt 2005 reviewers for their insightful suggestions.
-John Black's work was supported by NSF CAREER-0240000 and a gift from the Boettcher Foundation.
+John Black's work was supported by NSF CAREER-0240000 and a gift from the Boetcher Foundation.
 Part of this work was conducted while Tom Shrimpton was at UC Davis and was supported by NSF 0208842, NSF 0085961, and a gift from Cisco Systems.
+We would also like to thank Martijn Stam for finding an error in the previous version of this paper, and for suggesting the fix.